Hypertension and your kidneys: How high blood pressure affects renal function

 How often should I check my kidney function if I have hypertension?

-If you have hypertension, it’s essential to monitor your kidney function regularly to detect any early signs of damage.
+If you have hypertension, it’s essential to monitor your kidney function regularly to detect any early signs of damage with a kidney health check.

-- Glomerular filtration rate (GFR): This test estimates how well the kidneys are filtering blood.
-A GFR lower than 60 mL/min indicates significant kidney damage.
+• Glomerular filtration rate (GFR): This result is obtained from the creatinine test and estimates how well the kidneys are filtering blood.
+A GFR lower than 60 mL/min may indicate the presence of chronic kidney disease.

-- Urine tests: Testing for protein in the urine can indicate kidney damage, as damaged kidneys allow protein to leak into the urine.
+• Urine tests: Testing for protein in the urine can indicate kidney damage, as damaged kidneys allow protein to leak into the urine.
+This is done with a urine albumin creatinine ratio.

 Your consultant nephrologist will recommend having your kidney function tested at least once a year.
 If you have additional risk factors such as diabetes or a family history of kidney disease, you will be advised more frequent testing, such as every 6 months.